Welcome, let's improve your business today!

 Our best advice is to keep it simple.
 Businesses that are targeted by a cyberattack are prone to shutting down relatively soon after being breached.
 Therefore, if your business is left vulnerable, each of your employees is at risk of losing their job.
 Understanding this fact will give your employees the motivation to diligently defend against threats of all kinds.

 How Your Employees Can Help While your employees can be a source of major risk, they can also be one of your greatest security assets if they know what to look for and how to conduct themselves.
 What follows are a few simple basics that can help preserve your organization's security.

 Threat Awareness and Proactive Measures - The key to protecting your business is to act before an issue arises and ensuring that your employees can spot a potential threat while you still have the opportunity to mitigate it.

 Web and Email Practices - Implementing certain solutions that help to protect a user’s browsing and their inbox is a must in today’s day and age, as is educating your employees how to augment those solutions with their own behaviors.

 Password Policies - How stringent are your password requirements?
 In order to access your business’ information, your employees should need to authenticate that it is indeed them who is accessing their account, with a password that fits the best practices that are recommended for these credentials.

-HUB Computer Solutions can assist you in implementing these policies and other crucial protections to help make sure that your business is as well-protected as possible -- and by proxy, your reputation.
+HUB Technology Solutions can assist you in implementing these policies and other crucial protections to help make sure that your business is as well-protected as possible -- and by proxy, your reputation.
 Reach out to us at 1-204-772-8822 to get started.